espekkaya/wdio-jasmine-reporter/README.md

-# WDIO Jasmine Reporter Plugin
+# WDIO Mocha Reporter Plugin

 This wdio plugin was created based on [this][0].